-In most applications, the chip address inputs A0, A1, and A2 are hard-wired to logic '0' or logic '1'.
-For applications in which these pins are controlled by a microcontroller or other programmable logic device, the chip address pins must be driven to logic '0' or logic '1' before normal device operation can proceed.
+Up to four devices may be connected to the same bus by using different Chip Select bit combinations.
+In most applications, the chip address inputs A0 and A1 are hard-wired to logic '0' or logic '1'.
+For applications in which these pins are controlled by a microcontroller or other programmable device, the chip address pins must be driven to logic '0' or logic '1' before normal device operation can proceed.